 Encourage closing identified and emerging nutrition research gaps by providing more robust funding for clinical trials and other valuable nutrition research;

-Fully align the Guidelines with the diverse dietary needs of all Americans, especially those with nutrition-related chronic diseases to reduce and reverse the current chronic disease epidemic in the United States;
+Fully align the Guidelines with the diverse dietary needs of all Americans, including minorities groups and historically underrepresented groups as well as those with nutrition-related chronic diseases to reduce and reverse the current chronic disease epidemic in the United States; and

 Secure nutritional recommendations that will ensure that Americans who are disproportionately reliant on public nutrition programs and education are not disadvantaged by a one-size-fits-all policy that fails to take into account the diverse dietary needs of the nation.